Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 - Java/Kotlin/Jetpack Compose/Swift/Swift UI

-#### Planned future improvement:
+#### Planned future improvements:

 The initiated recovery notifications will enable the users to approve or reject the recovery within a specified period before the `vouch_recovery` is sent.

 We will integrate a cloud interface to easily store recovery files with cloud services.

-The recovery pallet can be forked and extended to manage recovery option changes by the user e.g. add/remove a friend or recovery item without whithout a complete recovery reset.
+The recovery pallet can be forked and extended to manage recovery option changes by the user e.g. add/remove a friend or recovery item without a complete recovery reset.

 A dedicated  NFC smartcard could be used for power users or corporates/enterprises.